gmax-ws/pojo-sp/README.md

->Today almost all Java applications having persistence layers are designed using the JPA (Java Persistence API) and/or one of the existing ORM frameworks like Hibernate, EclipseLink, etc. On the Hibernate Reference Manual preface we are advised that Hibernate may not be the best solution when we have to work with stored procedures.
+>Today almost all Java applications having persistence layers are designed using the JPA (Java Persistence API) and/or one of the existing ORM frameworks like Hibernate, EclipseLink, etc. In Hibernate Reference Manual preface we are advised that Hibernate may not be the best solution when we have to work with stored procedures.
 "Hibernate may not be the best solution for data-centric applications that only use stored-procedures to implement the business logic in the database, it is most useful with object-oriented domain models